toto1234567890/HireMe/README.md

 And some other things... (fundamental analysis on stocks, websockets, pseudo-arbitrage..., sometime integrated, sometime only snippets or not linked to "core application")<br><br>

 Will be continued...<br>
-Thank you for taking times to take a look at my "draft" coding files !<br>
+Thank you for taking times to take a look at my "draft" coding files ! <br>
+*(please check others repositories...)